Key Takeaways:

 As a property owner, knowing squatter rights is crucial.
 These aren’t your ordinary delinquent tenants, and knowing how the law treats them is vital before taking action against them.

 Squatters are every landlord’s nightmare.
 These unauthorized residents don’t pay rent, can cause serious damage, and can be legally tricky to remove due to adverse possession laws.
-In many cases, you may need an eviction notice or to follow other legal processes to get them out.

 - What are squatter rights?